valentinwerner1/Thesis_RelationExtraction_PoliticsNews/README.md

 The leading research question is “How can political entities and the relations between them be extracted from news article data and classified using sequence-to-sequence transformer models?”

+The thesis can be found in docs (see repository structure); results can be found on W&B (see results at the bottom of README)

 ~ Feel free to reach out for questions or comments